 A film about cinema itself, in all its variants; and, from the first, one is dazzled by the technique; the extraordinary compositions, the use of space, the inventiveness of the shots, the use of mirrors to bring off-screen space into the frame, the way off-screen dialogue is used as a kind of Greek chorus on the action; and then there’s Lucia Bosé as Clara Manni, the shopgirl who’s ‘discovered’ and becomes a big star.
 She’s dressed fifties-style, with bullet bras and a belt cinched as tight as possible to reveal what must be one of the smallest waists in the history of cinema.
 But it’s the beauty of her face that arrests – the ineffable sadness it evokes, the sense of mystery, the feeling she’s got longings that will never be sated; and her presence draws you in so as to share and understand those feelings without never quite knowing for sure which ones they are.
 The film ends on her gorgeous, sad and vanquished face attempting a smile.

 The film starts with a young shop-girl, Clara Manni (Bosé), waiting outside the cinema during the preview of her first film.
 She’s anxious, wonders into the cinema and we see that she’s such a hit that the filmmakers want to enhance her part, make it bigger add a bit of romance and sex to it.
 One of them, Gianni (Andrea Checchi) falls in love with her and, before she knows it, he’s arranged a wedding her parents are delighted by, and a combination of gratitude and responsibility lead her to submit to the wishes of others.
 Gianni, however, is jealous, won’t let her film any more sex scenes with others, and he idealises her to an extent he sees her only in heroic and virtuous roles.
 In a clear nod to Rossellini and Bergman, he decides that his first picture as a director will be Joan of Arc, the role that will showcase all that he sees on her.
 The film is a terrible flop and comes close to bankrupting them.
-She takes on a role in a commercial film that succeeds and thus rescues her husband financially but seeks solace in the arms of another, Nardo (Ivan Desny) but he whilst she’s ready to give up everything for him, he’s only after a fun adventure with a glamorous movie star.
+She takes on a role in a commercial film that succeeds and thus rescues her husband financially but seeks solace in the arms of another, Nardo (Ivan Desny).
+Whilst she’s ready to give up everything for him, he’s only after a fun adventure with a glamorous movie star.
 Her career is now back on track but she decides to learn how to act, to get serious about her art and only accept roles in film that aspire to more than just making money.
 The husband who formerly idealised her has just such a role to offer.
 But he doesn’t see her as an actress now.
 And neither does anyone else.
 The film ends as she accepts a role in an Arabian Nights movie with lots of harem scenes.